sb689/BakingApp/README.md

 ## Project Overview
 This is a baking receipe application developed for android platform as part of an online course.
-User can select a recipe and see video-guided steps for how to complete it.
-This is a production-ready state app, which involves finding and handling error cases, adding accessibility features, adding a widget, and adding a library.
+User can select a recipe and watch video-guided steps to complete it.
+This is a production-ready state app, which involves finding and handling error cases, adding accessibility features, adding a widget, exploring libraries.

 ## Requirements
 - App should display recipes from provided network resource.